Symptoms of IBS (irritable bowel syndrome)

 There may be days when your symptoms are better and days when they're worse (flare-ups).
 They may be triggered by food or drink.

-What can trigger IBS symptoms
+What can trigger symptoms of IBS

 IBS flare-ups can happen for no obvious reason.
+Sometimes they have a trigger like:

 - alcohol